Coast Guard officer arrested on gun charges had hit list of prominent Democrats, feds say

 The list also included the names of several Democratic presidential candidates, including Sens.
 Kirsten Gillibrand of New York, Cory Booker of New Jersey and Kamala Harris of California.

-The Coast Guard confirmed Hasson is an active duty member stationed at the service's headquarters in Washington and was arrested as a result of an investigation led by the Coast Guard Investigation Services.
-Prosecutors said he worked as an acquisitions officer, an assignment he began in 2016, and had served in the Marine Corps from 1988 to 1993.
+The Coast Guard confirmed Hasson is an active duty member stationed at the service's headquarters in Washington.
+The investigation was led by the Coast Guard Investigation Services.
+Prosecutors said Hasson worked as an acquisitions officer, an assignment he began in 2016.
+The Department of Defense said Hasson was in the Marine Corps from 1988 until at least 1992, attaining the rank of corporal.

+In early 2017, Hasson began studying the manifesto of Anders Breivik, a far-right extremist who murdered 77 people in Norway in 2011, prosecutors said.
+The 1,500-page document detailed Breivik's extreme white nationalist ideology and served as a blueprint for planning similar attacks.
+Prosecutors said Hasson consulted the manifesto regularly.

 "I was and am a man of action you cannot change minds protesting like that.
 However you can make change with a little focused violence," he wrote in a draft of another letter soon after the deadly white nationalist rally in Charlottesville, Virginia, in 2017.
 The government has expertly infiltrated and destroyed from within most if not all Pro White organizations ...
 We need a white homeland as Europe seems lost."